mikera/blockgame/README.md

 - Off-chain AI controllers for monsters and rogue nations
 - Time-based growth and harvesting of resources.

+## Running the game

+To run the game, just run the main class `blockgame.Blockgame` with your preferred development environment.

 ## Collaboration

 We're open to open source collaborators and contributors!
 Join the discussion at the [Convex Discord](https://discord.com/invite/xfYGq4CT7v).